Brennen-Hill/Brennen-Hill.github.io/_projects/Stealth-Startup.md

 ## R&D at a Stealth-Mode Robotics Startup

-As a research engineer at a stealth-mode robotics AI startup (title: software engineer), my work focuses on the full lifecycle of research and development for novel embodied AI systems.
+At a stealth-mode robotics AI startup, my work focuses on the full lifecycle of research and development for novel embodied AI systems.

 I am responsible for both building foundational R\&D infrastructure and designing and deploying core algorithms for high-precision autonomy.
 This work enables our mobile robotics platforms to operate effectively despite severe hardware and sensor constraints.